PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Polling geofence locks
 In the initial implementation of the bulk operations for locking (chapters _Locking_ and  _Bulk operations_), when an action was performed, the weekday/locking buttons for each affected geofence did not update as expected.\
 The reason was that the locks for each geofence were stored in the React state of that geofence's _GeoFenceListItem_ component and were fetched for that geofence alone only once on initial loading of that component.
-This means that, when a bulk operation is performed in the parent _GeoFenceList_ component, no rerender is triggered and the locks are not updated in the _GeoFenceListItem_, since non of its props have changed.
+This means that, when a bulk operation is performed in the parent _GeoFenceList_ component, no re-render is triggered and the locks are not updated in the _GeoFenceListItem_, since non of its props have changed.

 To solve this problem, a polling mechanism was implemented, where the _GeoFenceListItems_ repeatedly call the backend after a fixed interval of time.
 Any updates that happen in the backend are now displayed in the frontend, albeit with a slight delay depending on the interval set for polling.\
 Performance is notably affected by this approach, due to the high number of network calls, even when no locking data has changed.

 #### Lifting state up
-While there are workarounds to force a child component to rerender from its parent [@reactForceChildRerender], in this case, it is more elegant to _lift the state_ of the geofence locks from the _GeoFenceListItems_ to a parent component like _GeoFenceList_ or _Home_.\
+While there are workarounds to force a child component to re-render from its parent [@reactForceChildRerender], in this case, it is more elegant to _lift the state_ of the geofence locks from the _GeoFenceListItems_ to a parent component like _GeoFenceList_ or _Home_.\
-Now, when the state changes in the parent component, for example through _geofence bulk locking operations_, all child components are automatically updated by React and the changes to geofence locks can be seen immediately [@reactLiftingStateUp].
+Now, when the state changes in the parent component, for example through geofence bulk locking operations, all child components are automatically updated by React and the changes to geofence locks can be seen immediately [@reactLiftingStateUp].